PetrosiliusPatter/use-worker-timer/README.md

 - `checkpoints` is a list of ms values, at which the worker will fire the `reportCheckpoint` callback.
 - `estimationUpdateInterval` is how often the estimated progress will be updated.
 Defaults to never (always same as `playState.progress`).
-- `debugLog` is a function that will log some data on the inaccuracy of the timer.
-Turned off by default.
+If omitted, the estimated progress will be the same as in playState.

 ##### Return values